PavanRangani/docs/docs/prd/mailing-lists/requirement.md

 [Mockup](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScdS2E4bYo_KufJXtGWbeHZo)

-- Allows to see involved contact in particular mailing lists
+- Allows to see involved individuals in particular mailing lists
 - Shows records grouped by family.
 Family are sorted in alphabetical order.
-- All non client contacts are shown in one group `Other`.
 - On hover of any record shows hover effect.
 On click of any record, opens workspace Individual or /dialog of that contact.
-- Vertmore action : Delete
+- Vertmore action : Edit, Delete

 ## Column customization

-- By default shows Name, Email and company column only.
+- By default shows Name, Company and Email column only.
 - Birth date column is not shown
 - Allows user to show or hide any column
 - This configuration is at each Mailing list level.
 Its not at user level.
 Means if any one user change this configuration, it will be applied to all users.